MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 * **context**: The same context that was passed to ProtectionEngine::GetRightsForLabelIdAsync

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetRightsForLabelIdAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](undefined) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetRightsForLabelIdAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure

 ### OnLoadUserCertSuccess function
 Called when user cert loaded successfully.